timrehm/timrehm.github.io/_posts/2026-5-24-leverage.md

   <img src="/plots/2025HLwOBA.svg" style="max-width: 100%; width: 100%;">
 </p>

-Colt Keith has the highest HLwOBA in this sample across 25 PA... a member of the "Gritty Tigs"?... and Aaron Judge is still "worse" in the clutch, as in, he lies below the dotted black like (HLwOBA = LLwOBA).
+Colt Keith has the highest HLwOBA in this sample across 25 PA... a member of the "Gritty Tigs"?... and Aaron Judge is still "worse" in the clutch, despite his HLwOBA being almost one standard deviation above average.